luizbgomide/EclipsePhase2e-ptbr/src.clean_html/07/05-space-and-other-worlds.md

 Welcome to the TerraGenesis team!
 An exciting adventure awaits you on the other side of the Vulcanoid Gate.
 Whether you're an experienced gatecrasher or a first-timer, you need to be familiar with TerraGenesis procedures.

 The safety of our gatecrashers always comes first.
-Upon confirmation of a “live” gate address (reconnaissance microprobes have returned data from the other side of the wormhole indicating a viable environment), your team has one hour to prepare while we send larger "first-link" drones through.
+Upon confirmation of a “live” gate address (reconnaissance microprobes have returned data from the other side of the wormhole indicating a viable environment), your team has one hour to prepare while we send larger “first-link” drones through.
 Monitor these real-time feeds and their analysis closely to learn about the environment you’re about to enter.
 Will it be a lifeless chunk of rock?
 A life-rich planet?
 A moonlet circling an exotic gas giant?
 Fine-tune your gear loads as appropriate.

 An analysis team of TerraGenesis scientists and consultants will make the final call for the “live” first-in operation.
 A thumbs-down means the environment on the other side of the gate is too hostile, and you’ll be put back into the queue for the next operation.
 A thumbs-up means you’re going in!